 For more information about the Exclusion Register, visit the NSW Fair Trading website.

 The department invites all online STRA booking platforms to consider integration options with the STRA Register.
 Integration with the STRA Register has the following benefits:

 - Verification that advertised premises have a current STRA registration.

 - Automatic transfer of booking information to the register to make it easier for hosts to manage compliance responsibilities.

 For more information, please contact the Housing Policy team at email@example.com.

 The Government has investigated policy options in response to the growth of STRA in NSW.

-On 5 October 2018, the Department of Planning, Industry and Environment exhibited an Explanation of Intended Effect which outlined proposed amendments to planning rules to introduce the STRA planning framework.
+The department exhibited an Explanation of Intended Effect which outlined proposed amendments to planning rules to introduce the STRA planning framework.